santosh-thangaraj/testrepo/README.md

-# testrepo
+# Testrepo
-## editing the file
+## Editing the file
-its a markdown file in this repository.
+Its a markdown file in this repository.